markotok99/markotok/README.md

-- 👋 Hi, I’m @markotok
+- 👋 Hi, I’m Markotok
-- 👀 I’m interested in Android Devloper
+- 👀 I’m interested in Android Devloper and Web Developer
-- 🌱 I’m currently learning Android Devloper
+- 🌱 I’m currently learning Android Devloper, laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...